Most Effective Products

 Funnelweb Spider Control: How To Get Rid of Funnelweb Spiders

-Funnelweb Spiders are a spider species that commonly venture indoors and make themselves at home.
-If you haven’t gone into your attic or basement for a while and find a load of cobwebs to navigate through, it’s safe to assume that you have a Funnelweb Spider present.
-The web making of this spider can create a messy appearance in your home and make it look like a haunted house on Halloween.
+Funnelweb spiders are a spider species that commonly venture indoors and make themselves at home.
+If you haven’t gone into your attic or basement for a while and find a load of cobwebs to navigate through, it’s safe to assume you have a funnelweb spider present.
+The web-making of this spider can create a messy appearance in your home and make it look like a haunted house on Halloween.

-Funnelweb Spiders are versatile when it comes to the places where they enjoy living.
-They have been known to spin webs in grass, bushes, wooded areas, gardens, small burrows, corners of buildings, under rocks, and in dark areas inside homes.
+Funnelweb spiders are versatile when it comes to the places where they enjoy living.
+They have been known to spin webs in grass, bushes, wooded areas, gardens, small caves, corners of buildings, under rocks, and in dark areas inside homes.
 Their diets consist of small insects which they trap inside their funnel-like web.
-You can usually tell you have an infestation of Funnelweb spiders from finding webs around your home.
+You can usually tell you have an infestation of Funnelweb spiders by finding webs around your home.

-If you have an issue with Funnelweb Spiders invading your home, our DIY Funnelweb Spider treatment guide can help.
-Our pest control experts have compiled the step-by-step instructions below which are guaranteed to eliminate this spider species quickly if you follow the directions carefully using our top recommended products.
+If you have an issue with funnelweb spiders invading your home, our DIY funnelweb spider treatment guide can help.
+Our pest control experts have compiled the step-by-step instructions below, which are guaranteed to eliminate this spider species quickly if you follow the directions carefully and use our top recommended products.

 Identification

 The first thing you should do in any pest control plan is identify what exactly you are dealing with.
-Carless identification can lead you to using the wrong treatment methods, costing you time and money.
-While there are many families of spiders referred to as funnel web spiders, this DIY guide will focus on North American spiders in the Agelenidae family, which includes common grass spiders and the hobo spider.
+Carless identification can lead you to use the wrong treatment methods, costing you time and money.
+While many families of spiders are referred to as funnel web spiders, this DIY guide will focus on North American spiders in the Agelenidae family, including common grass spiders and the hobo spider.

-• While there are multiple species of Funnelweb Spiders that vary in appearance, in general, they are brown or gray colored, have very hairy legs and body parts, and have markings that are darker in color than the rest of their body.
-These spiders have 8 eyes that are roughly the same size.
+• While multiple species of funnelweb spiders vary in appearance, they are generally brown or gray, have very hairy legs and body parts, and have markings that are darker in color than the rest of their body.
+These spiders have eight eyes that are roughly the same size.

-• Ranging from about 1/5th of an inch to about 3/4ths of an inch in body length.
+• Ranging from about 1/5 of an inch to about 3/4 of an inch in body length.

-• The distinguishing trait of Funnelweb Spiders is a tail-like structure on their backside which shoots out web silk used for spinning their webs.
-They are called Funnelweb Spiders from their webs looking funnel-shaped which they use as both a mechanism to trap insects and to create a hiding space to ambush bugs to eat.
+• The distinguishing trait of funnel web spiders is a tail-like structure on their backside, which shoots out web silk used for spinning their webs.
+They are called funnel web spiders because their webs look funnel-shaped, which they use as both a mechanism to trap insects and to create a hiding space to ambush bugs to eat.
 For example, grass spiders have elongated thoraxes and long tail-like structures at their rear ends known as spinnerets.
-House-infesting tunnel weavels have rounder thoraxes with a more patchy pattern.
+House-infesting tunnel weaves have rounder thoraxes with a more patchy pattern.

-If you're having trouble with identification, contact us and we will assist you in correctly identifying the pest and offer you our best product recommendations for the target pest.
+If you're having trouble with identification, contact us.
+We will assist you in correctly identifying the pest and offer you our best product recommendations for the target pest.

 Inspection